-The D-term multiplies the duty cycle by the kPa of error per second (or rate of change of kPa).
-For example, if D is 0.2 and the boost is rising at 10kPa per second, a value of $0.2 \times 10 = 5\%$ would be subtracted to the duty cycle to slow the rate of approach to the target.
+The D-term is calculated by multiplying the change in error in kPa per second (or rate of change in kPa per second) times the Derivative gain (D Gain) value to generate an instantaneous output.

+For example, if D Gain is set to 0.2 and the boost is rising at 10kPa per second, a value of 0.2 \ 10 = 5% would be subtracted from the duty cycle to slow the rate of approach to the target.